 All responses to this Request for Proposals (RFP) must be complete and meet the following minimum technical requirements to be further reviewed for program design elements.
-All proposals shall be on plain white bond paper (8.5 x 11 inches) and stapled once in the upper left corner.
+All proposals shall be submitted in writing on plain white bond paper (8.5 x 11 inches) and stapled once in the upper left corner.
 No binding or folders will be accepted.
 Binder clips may be used to keep pages together.
-Also, an electronic PDF version of the proposal will be made available upon request to Laura Hyde at Ihyde@co.kitsap.wa.us.